How Trump’s Mixed Signals Complicate America’s Role in the World

 By pledging to break one nuclear deal just as he enters negotiations for another, Trump risks sending the message that U.S. promises are empty, giving adversaries little reason to make concessions.

-By punishing Iran even after it has frozen its nuclear program but agreeing to meet with the leader of North Korea just months after it achieved many of its nuclear ambitions, Trump could inadvertently convey the message that rogue states are best served by defying and threatening the United States.
+By punishing Iran even after it froze its nuclear program but agreeing to meet with the leader of North Korea just months after it fulfilled many of its nuclear ambitions, Trump could inadvertently convey the message that rogue states are best served by defying and threatening the United States.